datastax/ruby-driver/README.md

 Some of the new features added to the driver have unfortunately led to changes in the original cql-rb API.
 In the examples directory, you can find [an example of how to wrap the ruby driver to achieve almost complete interface parity with cql-rb](https://github.com/datastax/ruby-driver/blob/master/examples/cql-rb-wrapper.rb) to assist you with gradual upgrade.

-## What's new in v1.1.1
+## What's new in v2.0.0

-Current release introduces the following new features:
+Current release lays groundwork for the upcoming native protocol v3 and Apache Cassandra 2.1 support.
+This release introduces the following major public API changes:

-* Ability to disable automatic schema synchronization
-* Schema change event storm protection using a sliding delay
-* [`Cassandra::LoadBalancing::Policy#teardown`](http://datastax.github.io/ruby-driver/api/load_balancing/policy/#teardown-instance_method) for cleaning up resources
-* [`Cassandra::Cluster#refresh_schema`](http://datastax.github.io/ruby-driver/api/cluster/#refresh_schema-instance_method) for manually refreshing schema metadata
-* Host list randomization to prevent hotspots between multiple clients
-* Future listeners run in a dedicated threadpool to not block the reactor
+* Positional arguments to `Session#execute` must be passed via `:arguments` option key.
+* `Batch#add` and `Prepared#bind` accept an array of arguments instead of variable arguments (`args` instead of `*args`).

 ## Code examples